catseye/yoob.js/README.markdown

     (typically a `yoob.Playfield`) which also has a _delta_ (direction vector) which need not necessarily be used.

+*   `yoob.PlayfieldCanvasView`, in `yoob/playfield-canvas-view.js`

+    A view (in the MVC sense) which associates a `yoob.Playfield` with a `<canvas>` element in the DOM.
+The playfield will be depicted on the canvas, which can also dynamically expand as needed.

 *   `yoob.TextConsole`, in `yoob/text-console.js`

     A crude simulation of a text-based addressable console on a `<canvas>`